CPU and PC performance

 - Intel(R) Xeon(R) Platinum 8259CL CPU @ 2.50GHz, 2500 Mhz, 2 Core(s), 4 Logical Processor(s); 16 GB RAM.

-While Windows always schedules higher priority threads to run first (and preempts a lower priority thread if a higher priority thread becomes available), any thread can enter a waiting state voluntarily or, for example, due to the system resolving a paging I/O and thus yield CPU to another thread.
-Windows will also boost the priority of some threads in a foreground application as well as occasionally boost low-priority threads to avoid CPU starvation and priority inversion scenarios [3, pp. 411-447].
+While Windows always schedules higher priority threads to run first and replaces a lower priority thread if a higher priority thread appears, any thread can enter a waiting state voluntarily or, for example, due to the system resolving a paging I/O and thus yield CPU to another thread.
+Windows will also boost the priority of some threads for applications running in the foreground as well as occasionally boost low-priority threads to avoid CPU starvation and priority inversion scenarios [3, pp. 411-447].
 However, this temporary boost happens rarely and very briefly.

 Further research is needed to investigate how CPU-intensive processes affect other aspects of system performance such as rendering the UI, responsiveness to user input such as mouse or keyboard, file operations, browsing experience, and so on.
 Stressing CPUs with various types of tasks, e.g. fast Fourier transform routines may be explored, as well as using machine language to ensure specific instructions (e.g., floating-point instructions, CLMUL, etc.) are being tested.

 As described, the speed at which programs run can depend on their priority level.
 By default, Windows gives higher priority to all system processes and normal priority to all other apps.
 However, there are ways to “cheat” this to make the CPU focus on the programs you want to prioritize.
 This won’t make your whole PC “faster”, but it definitely can make processes run faster and smoother.
 This effect is especially noticeable with multi-threaded applications such as web browsers, word processors, or web servers.